eminga/ts3updater/README.md

 ### Update the server automatically
 As the server is only updated if a new version is available, you can also use the script to automate updates.
 Simply create a cronjob which executes the script for instance hourly or daily.
 A crontab entry to run ts3updater daily at 13:28 could look like this: `28 13 * * * /home/ts/teamspeak3-server_linux_amd64/ts3updater.sh`.
-You might want to append ` >/dev/null 2>&1` if you don't want to get a mail each time the script is run.
+Append ` >/dev/null 2>&1` if you don't want to get a mail each time the script is run.

+You must accept the server license agreement before you create the cronjob.
+To do so, go to the directory of your TS installation, read the file `LICENSE` and create a file called `.ts3server_license_accepted`.

 ## What this script does
 1. Determine the OS and CPU architecture